3 Days in Istanbul, Turkey

 Visit Asia

-So far we have only spent time in the European part of the city.
-I would recommend taking a ferry over to the Asian side of the city for your last afternoon and evening.
-This is where much of the population of the city lives and it’s worth a visit.
+So far, we have only spent time in the European part of the city.
+For your last afternoon and evening, I recommend taking a ferry over to the Asian side of the city.
+This is where much of the city’s population lives, and it’s worth a visit.
 I would recommend visiting the Kadikoy marketplace and then finding a place to eat dinner back on the water with a view of the Bosphorus Bridge.

 Istanbul E-pass

-The Istanbul E-pass is a convenient way to visit many of the top attractions in Istanbul, as it allows you to access a variety of museums, historical buildings, and other attractions with a single digital pass.
+The Istanbul E-pass is a convenient way to visit many of the top attractions in Istanbul.
+It allows you to access a variety of museums, historical buildings, and other attractions with a single digital pass.
 With options for 2, 3, 5, and 7 days, you can choose the duration that best fits your travel plans.
-The pass includes access to guided tours, walk-in attractions, and attractions that require a reservation, so you can easily plan your sightseeing activities.
+The pass includes access to guided tours, walk-in attractions, and attractions that require a reservation so you can easily plan your sightseeing activities.

 Some of the included attractions are the Hagia Sophia, Basilica Cistern, Dolmabahce Palace, Grand Bazaar, Blue Mosque, Spice Bazaar, Istiklal Street, Rustempasha Mosque, Hippodrome, Topkapi Palace, Galata Tower, Turkish and Islamic Arts Museum, Rumeli Fortress, Mosaic Museums, Archeology Museum, Hagia Irene, Bosphorus Cruise with Dinner and Turkish Show, Whirling Dervishes Performance, Bursa and Mount Uludag, Sapanca Lake and Masukiye, Sile and Agva Day Trip Tours, Madame Tussauds Istanbul, Sealife Aquarium Istanbul, Istanbul Aquarium, Museum of Illusions Istiklal, Museum of Illusions Anatolia, Legoland Discovery Centre Istanbul, Saphire Observation Deck, Skyride 4D Simulation, Safari Park, Dungeon Park, Bosphorus Cruise, Hop on Hop Off Bosphorus Cruise, Princes Island Roundtrip Ferry, Airport Transfer, and Private Airport Transfer.